 And finally, stitch the three rows together.

 After one final press (check out this wickedly simple pressing technique—it tames even the lumpiest of blocks!) your Goose in the Pond quilt block is finished!

-Like most quilters, once your most recent quilt is bound, you're surely itchin' to start the next one.
+Like most quilters, once your current quilt is bound, you're surely itchin' to start the next one.